freenas/freenas-docs/userguide/snippets/alertevents.rst

 * the failsafe email contact address is empty (see :ref:`Advanced` settings)

+* if VMware failed to log in (usually preceding a VMware snapshot)

 .. note:: Alerts which could be related to a hardware issue automatically create a support ticket if the system is connected to the internet.
 These include a ZFS pool status change, a multipath